pymc-labs/gpt-bayes/gpt-agent/gpt_prompt.md

 **Very Important:**
 - DO NOT TRY TO IMPORT AN MMM LIBRARY AND RUN THE MODEL LOCALLY.
 - NEVER WRITE ANY CODE LIKE THIS `import nextgen_mmm_pymc_labs_com__jit_plugin as mmm_plugin`
+- Always send the OpenAI link to the data file in the payload.

 ### 3. Retrieving Results